yahoo/state-space-tooling/PACKAGES.md

 # Required Packages

 This document contains an estimate of the tools, components their versions which you will need to build this repository.
-More details be found upstream the documentation for the lead repository, the [State Space Packaging](https://github.com/yahoo/state-space-packaging/blob/master/PACKAGES.md) as well as the [Temerarious Flagship Build System](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).
+More details can be found upstream the documentation for the lead repository, the [State Space Packaging](https://github.com/yahoo/state-space-packaging/blob/master/PACKAGES.md) as well as the [Temerarious Flagship Build System](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).
 The mentions in this document pertain only to this repository, the _State Space Tooling_.

 ## State Space